About the degree programme

 Teaching

-In Years 1 and 2, philosophy courses are taught through lectures and tutorials.
+In Years 1 and 2, Philosophy courses are taught through lectures and tutorials.

-In Years 3 and 4, philosophy courses are taught through seminars and tutorials.
+In Years 3 and 4, Philosophy courses are mostly taught through seminars.
+Some courses may have tutorials.

 Assessment